ourcodingclub/ourcodingclub.github.io/_tutorials/python_crash_course.md

   # the rest of the variables here, like total, will be thrown away
   return mean_value
 ```

 Now that we have defined this function we can use it in the same way that we use the `print` function.
 We feed in an input and the function will do its job and return u the mean.
-To calculate the mean precipitation in Edinburgh we would use
+To calculate the mean precipitation in Edinburgh we would use:

 ```python
 mean_precipitation_edinburgh = my_mean(daily_precipitation_edinburgh)
 ```

 and we would get the answer 3.75

 - Try using this function to find the mean precipitation in Glasgow and Dundee